Novel Topology and Manipulation of Scattering Singularities in Complex non-Hermitian Systems: Scattering matrix and Exceptional Points

 From Eqs. (\ref{eval},\ref{R1},\ref{eqn:MSDef}) we find that both the eigenvectors and eigenvalues become degenerate when $M_{S}=\pm i$.
 The degenerate eigenvectors take the form

 indicating a collapse of the eigenbasis.
-The collapsing eigenbasis can be completed by introducing a Jordan vector $\ket{J}$.
-The construction utilizes the Jordan chain scheme leading to the following expression for the Jordan vector
+The collapsed eigenbasis can be completed by introducing a Jordan vector $\ket{J}$ .
+The construction utilizes the Jordan chain scheme leading to the following expression for the Jordan vector \cite{Bronson69,Seyranian03}